[ add the Congregation Beth Israel print logo here ]

 for 10th Grade

-CBI sophomores put their values into action at this decades-old retreat in our nation’s capital.
-This trip goes beyond the tourist sites (though we hit those too), empowering teens advocate for the issues that truly matter to them, including Israel, the environment, reproductive rights, LGBTQ civil rights, church/state separation, international relations and more.
+L’taken is an annual program in our nation’s capital that goes beyond the tourist sites (though students hit those too), empowering teens to advocate for the issues that truly matter to them, including Israel, the environment, reproductive rights, LGBTQ civil rights, church/state separation, international relations, and more.
 This is an integral part of the Confirmation class and experience for all 10th graders.

 Environmental Justice in the Bay Area